Moving to Kyrenia, Cyprus

 If you are thinking about moving to Kyrenia, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kyrenia can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around €500 per month to rent, while a three-bedroom apartment in the same area could cost around €1,000 per month.
 If you're looking to buy property, a standard apartment in Kyrenia might cost around €70,000, while a villa could cost anywhere from €200,000 to over a million euros.
-However, these prices can fluctuate based on market conditions and other factors," said one expat who made the move to Kyrenia.
+However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Kyrenia.

 Should I buy or rent a home in Kyrenia?